Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: Introduction

 \section{Introduction}

 In this paper, we bring together recent advances in contour integral eigensolvers and perfectly matched layers to improve techniques for computing transverse modes of optical fibers.
 Unlike classical step-index optical fibers, many emerging microstructured optical fibers do not have perfectly guided modes.
-Yet, they can quite effectively guide energy in leaky modes.
-Leaky modes are eigenfunctions that are also known as quasi-normal modes or resonances.
+Yet, they can quite effectively guide energy in leaky modes, also known as quasi-normal modes or resonances.
 Confinement losses of leaky modes, and their accurate computation, are of considerable practical importance.
 We approach this computation by solving a nonlinear (polynomial) eigenproblem obtained using a frequency-dependent perfectly matched layer (PML) and high order finite element discretizations.

 The PML we use is the one recently studied by~\cite{NannenWess18}.
 Although their essential idea is the same as the early works on PML~\cite{Beren94, ChewWeedo94,ColliMonk98}, their work is better appreciated in the following context.
 While adapting the PML for source problems to eigenproblems, many~\cite{AraujEngst17, GopalMoskoSanto08, KimPasci09} preferred a frequency-independent PML over a frequency-dependent PML.
 This is because for eigenproblems obtained using PML, the ``frequency'' is related to the unknown eigenvalue, so a frequency-dependent approach results in equations with a nonlinear dependence on the unknown eigenvalue, and hence a nonlinear eigenproblem.
 In contrast, a frequency-independent approach results in a standard linear generalized eigenproblem, for which many standard solvers exist.
-However, the authors of~\cite{NannenWess18} made a compelling case for the use of frequency-dependent PML by showing an overall reduction in spurious modes.
+However, the authors of~\cite{NannenWess18} made a compelling case for the use of frequency-dependent PML by showing an overall reduction in spurious modes and improved preasymptotic eigenvalue approximations.
 The price to pay in their approach is that instead of a linear eigenproblem, one must solve a nonlinear (rational) eigenproblem.
 Excluding a zero singularity, one can reduce this to a polynomial eigenproblem.